odoo/documentation/content/applications/productivity/discuss/advanced/email_servers.rst

 #.
 If not found, Odoo searches for an email server having the same domain in the "From Filter" as in the "From".
 For example, if the "From" is foo@bar.com, only the email servers having the "From Filter" equals to bar.com will be returned.

-#.
-If not found, Odoo will return all email servers without any "From Filter".
+If no email servers are found after checking for the domain, then Odoo will return all email servers without any "From Filter" set.

+Should this previous query return no results, then Odoo performs a search for an email server using the system parameter: 'mail.default.from'.
+First, the email address listed will attempt to match an email server and then the domain will attempt a match.

+If no email server is found then Odoo will return the first outgoing email server (sorted by priority).
+In this case, it is likely the email configuration will be spoofing the email and it will be flagged as Spam.

 .. note:: If several email servers are found, Odoo will use the first one per priority.